-To more effectively manage its highway services business, the Company recently installed software ("Visual Movement") that was co-developed with the Visual Movement Corporation.
-Just as the AIM system has helped automate the Company's intermodal operations, this software is designed to automate the Company's highway services operations.
-Visual Movement processes customer transportation requests, schedules and tracks shipments, prepares customer billing, establishes account profiles and retains critical information for analysis.
+To more effectively manage its highway services business, the Company utilizes software that is designed to automate the Company's highway services operations.
+This software processes customer transportation requests, schedules and tracks shipments, prepares customer billing, establishes account profiles and retains critical information for analysis.
 It also interfaces with the carrier by handling load tendering, shipment dispatch, shipment tracking, customer billing and remittance processing.